 New Search Engine Types

 We all know the major search engines, like Google, Bing, Yahoo! and others.
 But how else do users search for what they need?
-Neil Patel assimilates social media with search engines and calls them social media search engines.
+Some assimilate social media with search engines and calls them social media search engines.
 It is quite an interesting and fair point.
 If users are looking for something, they will utilize both search engines and different social media channels.

 For example, YouTube is a separate website that has its own search algorithm.
-A huge amount of content is indexed on YouTube; users from all over the world visit it to perform searches everyday.
-Neil Patel says that it is a video-sharing site, which means it functions as a social media platform.
+A huge amount of content is indexed on YouTube; users from all over the world visit it to perform searches every day.

 Other good examples are Facebook and Twitter.
 Facebook has its own developed search engine that differs from Google’s.
-Using Facebook’s Graph Search helps us find not webpages, but specific things, like objects, places and people.
+Using Facebook’s Graph Search helps us find not webpages, but specific things, like objects, places, and people.
 It is just another type of search.
 With various filters, we can pick the exact results we need.
-Neil Patel points out that Facebook’s search bar provides users with the possibility of instant searches on practically any topic, organization, individual or idea.

 Twitter has a search engine too.
 It contains a range of filters for optimizing your search.
 Moreover, it also includes the Twitter Advanced Search functionality.
 Obviously, this type of search is intended only for Twitter results.
 Still, it will benefit marketers and business owners, if they make the official social profile of their brand easy for users to identify.